Dec 04, 2024

 (revised 02/08/2013 board meeting)

 Academic advising of students is an essential part of the faculty member’s teaching responsibilities.
 An effective advisor is one who is available and accessible to students, who provides informed counsel on Simpson’s curriculum, and who assists students to relate their goals to academic majors and specified courses.
 Effective advising requires knowledge of the rules, regulations, and procedures of Simpson College as established in its various handbooks and manuals.
 An effective advisor listens well, provides care and understanding, and assists students in making their own decisions.
-Advisors should assist students in developing strengths and identifying and improving areas of weakness in their intellectual development.
+Advisors should students in developing strengths and identifying and improving areas of weakness in their intellectual development.
 Advising happens formally with assigned advisees as well as informally in normal day-to-day contact with students.
-Although effective advising may happen in other ways, the faculty at Simpson College highly value advisors meeting in- person with advisees.
+Although effective advising may happen in other ways, the faculty at Simpson College highly value advisors meeting in-person with advisees.

 Experience in the advising process may include but is not limited to: